Skip to main content

 Boutique hotels

-There are a few boutique-style hotels in and around the town.
-Sa Pedrissa is set in a renovated country house dating from the 17th century and still retains many characterful original features.
-It offers a more intimate vibe and, due to its location on the headland overlooking Deià, it claims amazing views out to sea.
+There are a few boutique-style hotels in and around the town set in renovated buildings from the 17th century onwards which retain many characterful original features.
+These hotels offer a more intimate vibe.

 Budget-friendly hotels